 We keep getting asked about permitted development and planning on loft conversions so I thought I would write a small blog about the stages of your loft conversion and the procedures needed to be sure that all the relevant authorities are consulted and informed before work begins.

-Here is a step by step guide to your conversion and the time scales it may take form conception to completion
+Here is a step by step guide to your conversion and the time scales it may take from conception to completion

-You may not need planning if you are not altering the pitch of the roof and just installing Velux windows and may only need to submit a building notice to read more about building notice, but you will still need building control to make sure that the building work, insulation and electrics are carried out in the correct manner.
+The appointed architect will submit your plans for approval may not need planning if you are not altering the pitch of the roof and just installing Velux windows but you will still need building control once the plans have passed.

 Once your local planning office have agreed that you are permitted to carry out the work allowing for party wall agreements and any other possible legal aspects, a project plan can be drawn up and work can commence.